Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: Abstract

 \section{Abstract}

 There have been many efforts to try to understand what grammatical knowledge (e.g., ability to understand the part of speech of a token) is encoded in large pre-trained language models (LM).
-This is done through `Edge Probing' (EP) tests: simple ML models that predict the grammatical properties of a span (whether it has a particular part of speech) using \textit{only} the LM's token representations.
-However, most NLP applications use \finetuned\ LMs.
-Here, we ask: if a LM is \finetuned, does the encoding of linguistic information in it change, as measured by EP tests?
-Conducting experiments on multiple question-answering (QA) datasets, we answer that question negatively: the EP test results do not change significantly when the fine-tuned QA model performs well or in adversarial situations where the model is forced to learn wrong correlations.
-However, a critical analysis of the EP task datasets reveals that EP models may rely on spurious correlations to make predictions.
-This indicates even if \finetuning\ changes the encoding of such knowledge, the EP tests might fail to measure it.
+This is done through `Edge Probing' (EP) tests: supervised classification tasks to predict the grammatical properties of a span (whether it has a particular part of speech) using \textit{only} the token representations coming from the LM encoder.
+However, most NLP applications fine-tune these LM encoders for specific tasks.
+Here, we ask: if an LM is fine-tuned, does the encoding of linguistic information in it change, as measured by EP tests?
+Specifically, we focus on the task of Question Answering (QA) and conduct experiments on multiple datasets.
+We find that EP test results do not change significantly when the fine-tuned model performs well or in adversarial situations where the model is forced to learn wrong correlations.
+From a similar finding, some recent papers conclude that fine-tuning does not change linguistic knowledge in encoders but they do not provide an explanation.
+We find that EP models themselves are susceptible to exploiting spurious correlations in the EP datasets.
+When this dataset bias is corrected, we do see an improvement in the EP test results as expected.